kantord/LibreLingo/docs/courses/skill.md

 - `<destination language>`: A list of terms in destination language as key and meaning in target audience's language.
 - `<target audience's language>`: A list of terms in target audience's language as key and meaning in destination language.

+**`Two-way-dictionary`** has a list of term translating from the source language to the target language.
+This is a newer form of the the `Mini-dictionary` in which we only need to write down pairs of words once and they will be included in the dictionary in both directions.
+Unlike the Mini-dictionary, here each word has exactly one translation (so no list), but the same word can appear multiple times.

 ## How skills are taught to the user